 2) Financial support

-In order to encourage SMEs to engage in e-commerce, the Singaporean government launched a number financial support schemes, including [email protected]
+In order to encourage SMEs to engage in e-commerce, the Singaporean government launched a number financial support schemes, including [email protected], under which more than 1,500 SMEs received HK$10,000 for making their first website.

 To be fair to brick-and-mortar retailers, the Hong Kong government should definitely tax online stores according to the law, but providing tax credits and other incentives to online stores of SMEs for one to two years could also be a viable option.